Good Soil Means An Excellent Garden! January 3, 2016 No Comments

 An Apple A Day… November 20, 2015 No Comments

 Every American schoolchild has heard the legend of John Chapman-or Johnny Appleseed, as he came to be known–who, so the story goes, trekked through the frontier in the late 18th and early 19th centuries, planting apple orchards for the benefit of pioneer communities.
 As the trees grew, so, too, did legends surrounding Chapman, whose reported perpetual good health lent credibility to the considerable lore that already existed about the apple.
+Better than this, anyway.

 Antique Pickups: Totally Amazing November 17, 2015 No Comments